irrdnet/irrd/docs/admins/suspension.rst

 reactivation have a shared or similar interface to :doc:`regular authoritative database changes </users/database-changes>`, are only accessible with the override password, and are opt-in.
+Suspension is intended to support admins who restrict access to their IRR database.

 Impact of suspension and reactivation
 -------------------------------------